Deep Learning in steganography and steganalysis from 2015 to 2018: The different networks used over the period 2015-2018

-At the end of 2018, two approaches are integrating the knowledge of the selection channel, the SCA-Ye-Net which is the SCA version of Ye-Net \cite{Ye2017} and the SCA-SRNet which is the SCA version of SRNet \cite{Boroumand2018_SRNet}.
-The idea is to use a network used for non-informed steganalysis and to inject not only the image to be steganalyzed, but also the modification probability map.
-It is thus assumed that Eve knows or can have a good estimation \cite{Sedighi2015_ImpreciseSCA} of the modification probability map, i.e. Eve has access to side-channel information.
+At the end of 2018, two approaches combined the knowledge of the selection channel, the SCA-Ye-Net (which is the SCA version of Ye-Net) \cite{Ye2017} and the SCA-SRNet (which is the SCA version of SRNet) \cite{Boroumand2018_SRNet}.
+The idea is to use a network which is used for non-informed steganalysis and to inject not only the image to be steganalyzed, but also the modification probability map.
+It is thus assumed that Eve knows, or can have a good estimation \cite{Sedighi2015_ImpreciseSCA} of the modification probability map, i.e. Eve has access to side-channel information.

-The modification probability map is given to the pre-processing block SCA-Ye-Net \cite{Ye2017}, and equivalently to the first convolution block for SCA-SRNet \cite{Boroumand2018_SRNet} but the kernels values are replaced by their absolute values.
-After the convolution, each feature map is summed point-wise with the corresponding convolved ``modification probability map''.
-Note that the activation function of this first convolution (pre-processing block or first block) is (if it is not already the case) replaced by a ReLU.
-In SCA-Ye-Net the truncation activation function ({\it truncated linear unit (TLU)} in the article) is indeed replaced by ReLU.
-This makes possible to propagate (forward pass) ``virtually'' throughout the network information related to the image and another related to the modification probability map.
+The modification probability map is given to the pre-processing block SCA-Ye-Net \cite{Ye2017}, and equivalently to the first convolution block for SCA-SRNet \cite{Boroumand2018_SRNet}, but the kernel values are replaced by their absolute values.
+After the convolution, each feature map is summed point-wise with the corresponding convolved ``modification probability map'' (see Figure \ref{fig:SCA-spatial}).
+Note that the activation functions of the first convolutions in SCA-Ye-Net, i.e. the truncation activation function ({\it truncated linear unit (TLU)} in the article), are replaced by a ReLU.
+This makes it possible to propagate (forward pass) ``virtually'' throughout the network, an information related to the image, and another related to the modification probability map.